-Takashi Murakami (born 村上 隆 Murakami Takashi on February 1, 1962) is a contemporary artist and founder of the postmodern pop-art movement "Superflat".
+Takashi Murakami (born 村上 隆 Murakami Takashi on February 1, 1962) is a contemporary artist from Japan, and founder of the postmodern pop-art movement "Superflat".

 He works in fine arts media (such as painting and sculpture) as well as commercial media (such as fashion, merchandise, and animation) and is known for blurring the line between high and low arts.